Superrehtard/old_diaspora_wiki/Installing-and-Running-Diaspora.md

 ## Getting Diaspora Source

 Our code is hosted at GitHub (which also hosts the wiki page you're reading).
+Our test suite is run at <a href="http://travis-ci.org/#!/diaspora/diaspora" target="_blank">Travis CI</a>, you should check build status and verify your Ruby/DB combo are green and pass all tests before you pull code.

 To get a copy of the Diaspora source, use the following command:

         git clone git://github.com/diaspora/diaspora.git
         cd diaspora